 Jac is a bay Quarter Horse gelding in his late-teens who was donated in the spring of 2017.
-He was donated because he has heaves (“equine asthma”) and cannot compete anymore.
+He was donated because he has heaves (equine asthma) and cannot compete anymore.
 He is sweet, respectful, and calm; a horse we can trust with anyone.
-Through the summer he has helped many kids gain confidence and feel loved.
+Through the years he has helped many kids gain confidence and feel loved.
 He has helped one girl in particular to face her fears of riding.
 On Jac she has gone from white-knuckled contact with the saddle horn to closing her eyes with her arms out while her mentor leads Jac around.
 Jac has been a precious blessing as the horse we can put even the most fearful people on and they feel safe–Haven Acres wouldn’t be the same without Jac!

-Joe came to Haven Acres spring of 2017 because of an injury in his front leg.
+Joe came to Haven Acres spring of 2017 because of an injury called navicular in his front leg.
 Prior to his injury he was bred and trained as an amazing competitive cutting, roping, and reining horse.
 He is a handsome sorrel Quarter Horse gelding in his mid-teens who is very gentle and willing for the kids.
 Since coming to Haven Acres and thanks to our amazing farrier, he hasn’t had any health issues, praise God!
 Joe’s favorite thing is to get his chest scratched and he’ll reach way hi up in the air to show you how much he loves it.
 God has been using Joe to show the kids that He loves broken horses and people.
 He values them just as they are and has a special plan for each one!